karimould/knowledge/docs/Tools/raycast/scripts.md

 # Raycast Scripts

-To create a raycast script you can open Raycast an type:
+To create a raycast script you can open Raycast and type:

 ```
 create Script command
 ```

-Put in the meta informations and choose the language, raycast will create a file for you.
+Put in the meta informations and choose the language, Raycast will create a file for you.

 ## Wiki Sync Script

 This is the script for my Wiki workflow.
-I need this script because I work on multiple mashines.
+I need this script because I work on multiple machines.

 ```bash
 #!/bin/bash